 You need to drill into your kayak

-If you are looking for extra stability on the water, the YakGear Kayak & Canoe Outrigger is one of the best kayak outriggers.
+If you are looking for extra stability on the water, the YakGear Kayak & Canoe Outrigger is one of the best kayak outrigger systems.
 It’s easy to install, adjustable, and has a spot for an action camera.

 Whether you are reeling in that big fish, paddling through rough water, or just getting started kayaking, this outrigger will help you keep your balance and stay dry.

 - Exclusive Offer,Free Comes with 4 repair patches,Designed and manufactured...

 - This Float Great for kayak, canoe, boat, paddling, fishing, standing and beginners.